 Student coursework may vary depending on prior graduate coursework and waivers.
+Required courses are designed to meet relevant APA and licensure requirements.
 All required courses must be completed with a grade of at least B-.

 Note: the first digit in a Course Number denotes the number of credit hours of the course.
 Example: EDP 480C Correlation & Regression Methods = 4 credit hours.

-The Educational Psychology Foundation courses represent foundational knowledge in educational psychology, and reflect basic knowledge in the breadth of scientific psychology, its history of thought and development, research methods, and applications.
+The Educational Psychology Foundation courses represent core knowledge in educational psychology, and reflect APA guidelines requiring doctoral-level psychologists to have basic knowledge in the breadth of scientific psychology, its history of thought and development, research methods, and applications.
 Foundation courses must be completed prior to the Qualifying Process.

 A. Methods Foundation (17 hours)